passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.referenceData.listAllBrokerageAuthorizationType`<a id="snaptradereferencedatalistallbrokerageauthorizationtype"></a>

-List of all brokerage authorization types
+Returns a list of all defined Brokerage authorization Type objects.

 #### 🛠️ Usage<a id="🛠️-usage"></a>